Cimorene-Kazul/CSC120-FinalProject-D-DTracker/rubric.md

 _____ 1 pts: The command 'summary' prints a list of creatures in initiative order, with their Armor Classes, current health, and indicies

-## Built-in Interactions (5 pts)
+## More Elaborate Functionality (5 pts)

-_____ 1 pts: The command '*type* save *index*' has the creature with index *index* roll a saving throw of type *type* if it has the ability to roll saves. *type* can be STR (strength), DEX (dexterity), CON (constitution), WIS (wisdom), INT (intelligence), or CHA (charisma).

-_____ 2 pts: Interactions are implemented properly.
-If a character has the ability to take a form of interaction, they can do the following:

-     _____ .25 pts: On a creature's turn, the command 'action *name of action*' will print the text of and make any relevent dice rolls associated with the action *name of action*.
-Attacks roll both the attack roll and the damage roll.
-Results are printed in a readable manner (ie, "21 to hit, 12 damage on hit").
-Creatures can only take 1 action per turn.

-     _____ .25 pts: On a creature's turn, the command 'bonus action *name of bonus action*' will print the text of and make any relevent dice rolls associated with the bonus action *name of bonus action*.
-Attacks roll both the attack roll and the damage roll.
-Results are printed in a readable manner (ie, "21 to hit, 12 damage on hit").
-Creatures can only take 1 bonus action per turn.

-     ____ .5 pts: At any time, the command 'reaction *name of reaction* *index*' will print the text of and make any relevent dice rolls associated with the reaction *name of reaction* that is possessed by the creature with index *index*.
-Attacks roll both the attack roll and the damage roll.
-Results are printed in a readable manner (ie, "21 to hit, 12 damage on hit").
-Creatures can only take 1 reaction per round unless specified otherwise.

-     ____ .5 pts: At any time, the command 'legendary action *name of legendary action* *index*' will print the text of and make any relevent dice rolls associated with the legendary action *name of legendary action* that is possessed by the creature with index *index*.
-Attacks roll both the attack roll and the damage roll.
-Results are printed in a readable manner (ie, "21 to hit, 12 damage on hit").
-Only some creatures have legendary actions.

-     ____ .5 pts: At any time, the command 'legendary resistance *index*' will decriment the number of legendary resistances the monster with index *index* has remaining, or print a message if there are none left.
-Only some creatures have legendary resistances.

-____ 0.5 pts: At initiative count 20, if and only if there are monsters with lair actions availiable, a prompt with the monsters' names and stats is printed.
+_____ 1 pts: At initiative count 20, if and only if there are monsters with lair actions availiable, a prompt is printed with the monster's name

-____ 0.5 pts: The command 'action summary' details availiable commands.

-____ 0.5 pts: Abilities with limited uses are only useable up to those use limits before they print a message saying they are unavailiable.

-____ 0.5 pts: Characters with and without interactions are compatible in the same initiative tracker.

-## Scraping and File Reading (5 pts)

 _____ 1 pts: A clear readme documenting how to write a file that can be translated into a Monster object, along with how to use the encounter builder, scraping tool, and file reader, is included in the submission.

-_____ 2 pts: A program is included to convert a specially-formated .txt file into a Monster object.
+_____ 1 pts: A program is included to convert a specially-formated .txt file into a Monster object.

-      _____ 1 pts: The program can create a basic monster.

-      _____ 1 pts: The program can add the interaction components to the monster.

-_____ 1 pts: A program is included to scrape 5e.tools and create the specially formated .txt files for the monsters involved.

-_____ 1 pts: An encounter builder program is included that allows the user to use clearly-described text interactions to add monsters to an initiative and then run the encounter.
+_____ 2 pts: An encounter builder program is included that allows the user to use clearly-described text interactions to add monsters to an initiative and then run the encounter.

-      _____ 0.5 pts: The program can be used to utilize command-line alone to build an encounter.
+      _____ 1 pts: The program can be used to utilize command-line alone to build an encounter.

-      _____ 0.5 pts: The program is easy to use without needing to read documentation.
+      _____ 1 pts: The program is easy to use without needing to read documentation.

-## Kudos: Location Tracking (5 pts)

-*This section is not required.
-If we are permitted, we would appreciate it becoming extra credit.
-It is substantially beyond what we expect to accomplish, but would come in seriously handy.
-Otherwise, don't score this section.*

-_____ 1 pts: A boolean is added to turn on use of coordinates.
-When on, a Turtle-like tool appears, with a dot tracking the location of each character.

-_____ 1 pts: When coordinates are on, the code will prompt for each character to have a location relative to (0,0).
-They appear in the given locations on the location tracker.
-Characters are labeled with their index.

-_____ 1 pts: On a turn, 'move *2D vector*' will move the character by adding the *2D vector* to their location. 'move *2D vector* *index*' will work with whatever character has index *index*.
-Character dots update to their new location.
-Distances are in feet.

-_____ 0.5 pts: Characters can only use abilities within the given range, when coordinates are turned on.

-_____ 0.5 pts: AOE abilities are drawn on the map for the duration of the turn where they are used.

-_____ 0.5 pts: The map has a clear scale that can be read by users and the map is scaled to be appropriate for the distances involved.

-_____ 0.5 pts: Creatures cover the convetntional area (5x5 for medium, 10x10 for large etc)

 ## Back-End Design (10 pts)